ICWallis/fractoolbox/README.md

 The mplstereonet library is used in fractoolbox for geometric analysis and will need to be installed separately after you have installed Anaconda.
 Refer to https://github.com/joferkington/mplstereonet for installation instructions.

+A introductory Python course for geoscientists can be found [here](https://github.com/ddempsey/python_for_geoscientists)

 ### License

 Apache-2.0